casdoor/casdoor-website/docs/contributing.md

 ---
-title: Contributor guide
+title: Contributor Guide
-description: Contributor guide
+description: A guide on how to contribute to Casdoor
 keywords: [Contributor, guide]
 authors: [leo220yuyaodog]
 ---

 Welcome to Casdoor!
-This document is a guideline about how to contribute to Casdoor.
+This document serves as a guideline on how to contribute to Casdoor.

-If you find something incorrect or missing, please leave comments / suggestions.
+If you find any incorrect or missing information, please leave your comments or suggestions.

-## Get involved
+## Get Involved

 There are many ways to contribute to Casdoor.
 Here are some ideas to get started:

-Use Casdoor and report issues!
-When using Casdoor, report issues to promote development of Casdoor, no matter bugs or proposal.
-Before filing an issue on GitHub, it would be better to discuss first on [Discord](https://discord.gg/5rPsrAzK7S) or [GitHub Discussions](https://github.com/casdoor/casdoor/discussions)
+- Use Casdoor and report issues.
+When using Casdoor, report any issues - whether they're bugs or proposals - on [GitHub Discussions](https://github.com/casdoor/casdoor/discussions) or on [Discord](https://discord.gg/5rPsrAzK7S) before filing an issue on GitHub.

 :::info

-When reporting an issue, please use English to describe the details of your problem.
+Please use English to describe the details of your problem when reporting an issue.

 :::

-Help with docs!
-Contributing start from docs is a good choice to start your contribution.
+- Help with documentation.
+Starting your contribution work with docs is a good choice.

-Help solve issues!
-We prepare a table containing easy tasks suitable for beginners, with different levels of challenges labeled with different tags, check the table here [Casdoor Easy Tasks](https://github.com/orgs/casdoor/projects/1).
+- Help solve issues.
+We have a table that contains easy tasks suitable for beginners under [Casdoor Easy Tasks](https://github.com/orgs/casdoor/projects/1), with different levels of challenges labeled with different tags.

 ## Contributing

-Now, if you are ready to create PR, here is the workflow for contributors:
+If you are ready to create a PR, here is the workflow for contributors:

-1. Fork to your own
+1. Fork to your own repository.

-2. Clone fork to a local repository
+2. Clone your fork to a local repository.

-3. Create a new branch and work on it
+3. Create a new branch and work on it.

-4. Keep your branch in sync
+4. Keep your branch in sync.

-5. Commit your changes (make sure your commit message is concise)
+5. Commit your changes.
+Make sure your commit message is concise.

-6. Push your commits to your forked repository
+6. Push your commits to your forked repository.

 7. Create a pull request from your branch to our **master** branch.

 ## Pull Requests

-### Before you get started
+### Before You Get Started

-Casdoor uses GitHub as its developing platform.
-So the pull requests are the main source of contributions.
+Casdoor uses GitHub as its development platform, and pull requests are the primary source of contributions.

-There are something you need to know before you open a pull request:
+Here are some things you need to know before opening a pull request:

-- When you first pull request, you need to sign the **CLA**.
+- You need to sign the **CLA** when you first create a pull request.

-- Explain why you send this PR and what this PR would do to the repo.
+- Explain why you are submitting the pull request and what it will do to the repo.

-- **One commit is allowed**.
-Make sure the PR does only one thing, otherwise please split it.
+- Only one commit is allowed.
+If the PR does more than one thing, please split it.

-- If there are newly added files, please include Casdoor license to the top of new file(s).
+- If there are any newly added files, please include the Casdoor license at the top of the new file(s).

 ```text
 // Copyright 2022 The Casdoor Authors.
 All Rights Reserved.